50 Life Goals Examples For a Long, Happy, and Successful Life

 Your relationship is your safe place, and that part of your life needs to be nourished daily.

-Quality time is crucial to bonding and developing a deeper connection, yet it is so easy to fall into a vicious work-home-work cycle.
+Quality time is crucial to bonding and developing a deeper tie, yet it is so easy to fall into a vicious work-home-work cycle.

-Make it one of your life goals to spend special time with each member of your family.
+So if you want to, make it one of your life goals to spend special time with each family member whenever you can.

 You will be happy that you did when you’re older.

-At least once a month, schedule a date night with your love to ensure that you are both getting enough time to communicate and practice intimacy.
+Build a tradition to schedule a date night with your love regularly to ensure that you get enough time to communicate and practice intimacy.

-It’s one of the easiest short-term goals that can actually create big results.
+It’s one of the easiest goals that can actually create big results over time.

 Related: How To Argue And Win, Without Making Enemies

-Finding the meaning of life is one of those life goals that everyone wants to achieve.
+Finding the meaning of life is something everyone wants to achieve.

-But is it just a one-goal, or a set of smaller goals that ultimately lead you to inner peace?
+But is it just one goal or a set of smaller goals ultimately leading you to inner peace?

-In Japan, there is a concept of Ikigai, which says that the ultimate meaning of our life is at the intersection of what we love to do, what we can do to get paid, what makes us passionate, and what the world needs.
+In Japan, there is a concept of Ikigai, which says that the ultimate meaning of your life is at the intersection of what you love to do, what you can do to get paid, what makes you passionate, and what the world needs.

-In this life goals list, we list the best goals that help you to find this “reason to be”, and live a meaningful life with motivation.
+In this life goals examples list, let’s look at goals that might help you find your “reason to be.”

-Being kind to those in your life (even strangers) is a great way to feel connected to people, practice mindfulness, and add purpose to your life, without selfishness.
+Being kind to others is a beautiful way to feel connected, contribute to humanity, practice mindfulness, and add purpose to your life without selfishness.

 By aiming to reach your full potential, you will live a life with less regret.

-Personal development can also be a fantastic source of inspiration to move forward and get up again, even if you have hit rock bottom.
+Personal development can also inspire you to move forward and get up again, even if you have hit rock bottom in your life.

-44. To Toss Out Bad Relationships Before They Poison Your Life
+44. Toss Bad Relationships Before They Poison Your Life

-Whether it’s a romantic relationship or a toxic friendship, if it is draining your time, energy, or happiness, then it has to go.
+Whether it’s a not-so-romantic relationship, a narcissistic relative, or a toxic friendship, if it is draining your time, energy, or happiness, then it has to go.

-You can’t live your best life if you are investing in a relationship that isn’t fulfilling.
+You can’t live your best life if you keep investing in a relationship that isn’t fulfilling.

-45. To Strive To Surround Yourself with Good People
+45. Surround Yourself with a Company of Good People

-By surrounding yourself with those you look up to or those you admire, you will find yourself becoming a better person.
+By surrounding yourself with those you look up to, who are nice to be around, or those you admire, you can become a better person too.

-If you don’t have any such people around you at the moment, don’t fret.
+If you don’t have such people around you at the moment, don’t fret.

-Life is full of opportunities to meet new people – just make sure you’re actually somewhere where it happens.
+Life is full of opportunities to meet new people – just make sure you’re actually somewhere where people are.

-46. To Regularly Do Something New with a Loved One
+46. Continuosly Try Something New with a Loved One

-Do you have someone in your life that you would like to be closer to?
+Do you have someone in your life that you would like always to get closer to?

-Or maybe you feel like your bond or relationship with someone needs a little extra TLC…
+Or maybe your bond or relationship with someone always feels like it’s lacking something…

 Trying something new or adventurous with someone you love has the effect of bringing you closer together.